medtray/SeqGAN-vs-MLE-vs-PG-BLEU-vs-ScheduleSampling/README.md

 * CUDA at least 8.0 (For GPU)

 ## Origin
-The idea is from paper [SeqGAN: Sequence Generative Adversarial Nets with Policy Gradient](https://arxiv.org/pdf/1609.05473.pdf)
+The idea is from paper [SeqGAN: Sequence Generative Adversarial Nets with Policy Gradient]   (https://arxiv.org/pdf/1609.05473.pdf)

-The code is rewrited in PyTorch with the structure largely from [Tensorflow Implementation](https://github.com/LantaoYu/SeqGAN)
+The code is written in PyTorch with SeqGAN is based on the implementation from https://github.com/ZiJianZhao/SeqGAN-PyTorch

 ## Runing
 ```
 $ python main.py
 ```
-After runing this file, the results will be printed on terminal.
-You can change the parameters in the ```main.py```.